Andrija1986/HTML-CSS-E-Commerce/readme.md

 ### _CSS_:

-    * worked without dipper CSS, only inline-block and some pseudo classes.
+    Worked without dipper CSS, only inline-block and some pseudo classes.